dozmorovlab/TADCompare/README.md

 # Availability

 The developmental version is available at https://github.com/cresswellkg/TADCompare, the stable version is available at https://github.com/dozmorovlab/TADCompare.
+The `master` branch contains code that can be installed into the current R version 3.6 and above.
+The `Bioconductor` branch contains code with the `Depends: R (>= 4.0)` requirement needed for the Bioconductor submission.

 # Contributions and Support